The Testament of Mary at the Barbican

 Despite the stage direction, Shaw’s performance is wrought with a wonderful mix of tension, drama and humour.
 She plays the part so engagingly that the audience barely notices that they are watching a monologue and certainly never want for another character.
 Using Toibin’s lyrical and stunning script, Shaw works hard on stage, laying bare a story of acute pain and anguish.
 She shows us a Mary who is funny, angry, flawed and human.
 By giving a voice to woman who, until now, has been seen and not heard, Shaw endeavours to make us see the mother instead of the saint, and judging by the reaction of the audience, she succeeds.

 Photo: Hugo Glendinning

-The Testament of Mary is on at the Barbican Theatre until 24th May 2014, for further information or to book visit here.
+The Testament of Mary is at the Barbican Theatre until 24th May 2014.
+For further information or to book visit the theatre’s website here.

 Watch Fiona Shaw, Deborah Warner and Colm Toibin talk about the production here: